two-as-one/sub-domain-2/README.md

 1 anal
 1 boobies

-cards:
+### cards

+#### sword

-sword: - deals str + 3 damage
+- fatigue: str + 3

+#### shield

-shield: - blocks dex + 3 damage
+- endure: dex + 3

+#### boobies

-boobies: - deals dom + sub + 3 damage
+- fatigue: dom + sub + 3

+#### penis

+- fatigue: dom + 3
-penis: - deals dom + 3 damage - if fatal, restore 10 resolve
+- climax: soothe: dom + 3

+#### anal

+- endure: sub + 3
+- reflect: sub + 3

+#### vaginal

-anal: - block sub + 3 fuck damage - reflect damage blocked
+- endure: sub + 3
+- soothe: 3

+#### lick

-vaginal: - block sub + 3 fuck damage - reflect damage blocked
+- fatigue: sub + 3
+- boost: sub: 1

+#### flex

+- fatigue: str
+- boost: str: 1

+### key words

+climax: triggers if the opponent was reduced to 0 resolve during this turn
+soothe: restores an amount of resolve
+fatigue: reduces the opponent's resolve by an amount
+endure: gain temporary resolve until the end of the turn
+reflect: reflects an amount of fatigue back to the opponent until the end of the turn
+boost: improves one of your stats until the end of the encounter

+### enemies

+combat is usually vs 1 enemy, but could have more. most cards only affect the front enemy, though certain cards could affect multiples or target specific bak rows.
+The back enemy can't attack the player unless they have specific attacks to do so.

-# goblin
+#### goblin

 intentions - above 70% resolve - attack 5 - block 5 - above 50% - attack 5 - block 5 - fuck 5 - below 50% - fuck 5